Betamethasone dipropionate (On the skin)

-Treats skin irritation, allergic reactions, and other types of skin problems.
+Treats skin pain, swelling, and itching.
 This medicine is a corticosteroid.

 Brand Name(s):There may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to betamethasone or to other topical steroid medicines, such as hydrocortisone or triamcinolone.
+Do not use it if you had an allergic reaction to betamethasone or to similar medicines.

 How to Use This Medicine: